merryt/tymerrycom/src/routes/blog/2022-recap-and-2023-goals.md

 ### **What I hoped to accomplish**

 - Be supportive of family during trying times.
 This will be demonstrated by physical and emotional proximity and support. **Yep, We took ~2 months off to take care of Randi's dad**
 - Have a better understanding of what motivates me.
-This will be demonstrated by a 14 day period of feeling productive without a fiscal reward. **I**
+This will be demonstrated by a 14 day period of feeling productive without a fiscal reward. **Through out the year I had several little side projects I made, that I enjoyed.
+I built a system to keep track of my personal possessions in a new backend js framework.
+I also starte building a system to keep track of the movies and TV shows I have watched in a way where I can prioritize what I am watching in the future**
 - Beat the video game Portal 2. **Yep**
 - Beat the video Back 4 blood **Yep**
 - Beat the video game Hadies. **Yep**